Namibia Safari

 Twyfelfontein Country Lodge

 Welcome to Twyfelfontein Country Lodge.
 A true landmark situated in the heart of one of the world’s most magnificent wilderness regions.
 Declared a UNESCO World Heritage Site, Twyfelfontein in Damaraland is home to one of the largest collections of rock-art engravings found in Southern Africa.
-Not only did the Khoi-San and tribes of ancient years leave us with a true cultural heritage, but the whole area is characterised by natural wonders such as Doros Crater, Burnt Mountain, Organ Pipes, Petrified Forest and desert-adapted animals – of which the desert-adapted elephant is probably the most well-known species.
+Not only did the Khoi-San and tribes of ancient years leave us with a true cultural heritage, but the whole area is characterized by natural wonders such as Doros Crater, Burnt Mountain, Organ Pipes, Petrified Forest, and desert-adapted animals—of which the desert-adapted elephant is probably the most well-known species.

 Nestled along the mountainside, the lodge beautifully blends in with its surrounding environment.
-Using natural stone, carefully selected paint colours and thatched roofs, its design compliments the sandstone rock formations with minimum visual impact on this picturesque landscape.
-Magnificent views from the deck over the Huab Valley, desert plains and distant mountains provide for hours of relaxed comfort, peace and tranquillity.
+Using natural stone, carefully selected paint colors, and thatched roofs, its design complements the sandstone rock formations with minimum visual impact on this picturesque landscape.
+Magnificent views from the deck over the Huab Valley, desert plains, and distant mountains provide for hours of relaxed comfort, peace, and tranquillity.
 Twyfelfontein is much more than just accommodation; it is a destination in itself.

 Palmwag Lodge Gondwana Collection Namibia

-A call from the far western wilderness beckons you to the home of the desert adapt world.
+A call from the far western wilderness beckons you to the home of the desert-adapted world.
 With the largest predator population outside of Etosha National Park, this destination will not disappoint.
 With rooms and safari tents on offer, your stay will be most memorable.

 • Location: 121 km west of Kamanjab off the C43